Disabilities & Workers’ Compensation

 Being temporarily partially disabled can entitle an injured worker to temporary partial disability payments.
-These are complicated because of the fact that the adjusting agency must receive earnings information from the employer in order to properly pay the benefit.
+Payment of Temporary Partial Disability is complicated because of the fact that the adjusting agency must receive earnings information from the employer in order to properly pay the benefit.

 A PERMANENT PARTIAL DISABILITY is a permanent disability that is less than 100 percent.
 A Permanent Disability is a limitation that prevents one from being able to compete in the open labor market.
 Permanent Disability, within California Law, for injuries other than psychiatric, use the AMA to the Evaluation of Permanent Impairment, Fifth Edition as part of the formula to make the calculation.